-The fill port is located on the right side of the machine, at the stairs to the operator's cab.
+The oil level should be checked prior to starting the engine.
+The dipstick and fill port are located on the right side of the machine, at the stairs to the operator's cab.
 See Figure 4-2-2.

 NOTE: A 15 minute drain-back time is recommended (if the engine has been running) to obtain an accurate reading.